Neurodiversity Affirmative Care

 Neurodiversity refers to the natural and valuable biodiversity of human neurology: we have different ways of communicating, processing information and emotions, experiencing our sensory environments, and generally existing in the world.

+These differences can and do impact our personal lives in ways that are challenging, exhausting, and at times debilitating because of pressures to meet neuronormative expectations.
+Our traits can also be sources of creativity, resilience, depth, and transformative potential.
+Divergence does not need to be pathologized and different does not need to mean deficit or disordered.
 All people, regardless of how their bodyminds function, deserve respect, agency to make choices about their own lives, freedom to safely move, learn, and express in their own ways, and access to social and material resources and support.

 Beyond affirmation: